Tamarajo is an avid Bible Studier who loves nothing more than to seek out the treasures in God's Word and share them with others.

 And Nadab and Abihu, the sons of Aaron, took either of them his censer, and put fire therein, and put incense thereon, and offered strange (foreign ingredients connected with the concept of adultery) fire before the Lord, which he commanded them not.

 And there went out fire from the Lord, and devoured them, and they died before the Lord.

 — Leviticus 10:1-2

-The translated "strange" above literally means to turn aside and depart.
-It is also used in terms of worshiping other or "strange" gods.
+The translated word "strange" above means turning aside and departing.
+Its most common usages involve worshiping other or "strange" gods.

 They provoked Him to jealousy with strange gods;